Table of Contents

 3.14.4 Pressure Relief Valves

 A Pressure relief valve is very essential in an LPG facility.
 They are installed on top of the pressure vessels and may find small relief valves installed on the piping network.
-All relief valves have a set point, when there is pressure build up in the vessel or piping up to the set point the relief valve opens until the pressure drops below the set point.
+All relief valves have a set point, when there is pressure build-up in the vessel or piping up to the set point the relief valve opens until the pressure drops below the set point.

 3.14.5 Flow Control Valve

-A flow control valves is installed on pump discharge lines or discharge header.
+A flow control valves are installed on pump discharge lines or discharge header.
 The valves are pre-set to a particular value.
 When the pump is operating normally i.e. the discharge flow is lesser than the set point of the FCV, the valve remains closed.
 When there is excess flow in the line up to the set point of the FCV the valve opens gradually to reduce the flow by diverting the excess volume into a bypass line.
 The FCV outlet piping is usually piped back to the storage vessel.
 An isolation valve may be installed upstream and downstream of the FCV; these valves are normally open during operation.
-The isolation valves are only closed when there is need to maintain/repair the flow control valve.
+The isolation valves are only closed when there is a need to maintain/repair the flow control valve.